Building an automated testing system for graphical software using QtTesting

 welsim_qt_gui

 QtTesting is an open-source testing framework with a friendly license, similar to BSD3, and can be used for commercial products.
-It has been applied in practical scenarios for large-scale software such as VTK, ParaView, Slider3D, and WELSIM, proving to be an effective and user-friendly testing framework.
-As long as the product utilizes QT as its GUI framework, QtTesting can be used as the foundational component for the testing system.
+It has been applied in practical instances for large-scale software such as VTK, ParaView, Slider3D, and WELSIM, proving to be an effective and user-friendly testing framework.
+As long as the software utilizes QT as its GUI framework, QtTesting can be used as the foundational component for the testing system.
 The source code of QtTesting can be directly downloaded from https://gitlab.kitware.com/paraview/qttesting or https://github.com/Kitware/QtTesting.

 welsim_qttesting_github